Create Couchbase Transactions with SQL++

 Introduction

 Couchbase transactions enable you to carry out ACID (atomic, consistent, isolated, and durable) actions on the database.
 This how-to guide covers SQL++ support for Couchbase transactions.
 Some SDKs also support Couchbase transactions.
-Refer to Related Links for further details.
+For more information, see Related Links.

 Only DML (data modification language) statements are permitted within a transaction: INSERT, UPSERT, DELETE, UPDATE, MERGE, SELECT, EXECUTE FUNCTION, PREPARE, or EXECUTE.

 If you want to try out the examples in this section, follow the instructions given in Create an Account and Deploy Your Free Tier Operational Cluster to create a free account, deploy a cluster, and load a sample dataset.
-Read the following for further information about the tools available for editing and executing queries:
+To create a transaction using SQL++ in Couchbase Capella, you must use the cbq shell.

 Transaction Parameters